peterhinch/micropython-async/TUTORIAL.md

 Note there is currently a bug in the implementation whereby if an explicit ``return`` is issued within an ``async with`` block, the ``__aexit__`` method is not called.
-The solution is to design the code so that in all case it runs to completion.
+The solution is to design the code so that in all cases it runs to completion.
 The error appears to be in PEP492.
 See [this issue](https://github.com/micropython/micropython/issues/3153).